Greetings Fiddletown Fans

-Fiddletown is known for its rich musical history dating back to the Gold Rush.
-This tradition continues with the annual Fiddlers’ Jam held the third Saturday of September, plus “house concerts” held locally and at the historic Fiddletown Community Center.
+Fiddletown is known for its strong community and rich musical history dating back to the Gold Rush.
+This tradition continues with local gatherings throughout the year, the annual Fiddlers’ Jam held the third Saturday of September, and “house concerts” held locally and at the historic Fiddletown Community Center.
 See you at the next event!

 Ongoing Gatherings